azuhayer/Recipe-Revive/README.md

 ### Pulling

-- Use 'git pull origin dev' to pull all the new content in the 'dev' branch into a new branch
+- Use `git pull origin dev` to pull all the new content in the 'dev' branch into a new branch

 ### Delete branch locally